Mount Edziza volcanic complex: Glaciation

 The MEVC has been extensively modified by local and regional glaciations as evidenced by the existence of drumlins and glacial striations, which record ice movement to the north-northwest across the western portion of the plateau.
 Evidence of ice stagnation is present in the form of outflow channels, eskers, kames, kettles and morainal ridges on the northern side of the MEVC adjacent to Buckley Lake.
 Deglaciation of unstable and oversteepened valley walls has caused several landslides in the geologic past, especially along the Mess Creek Escarpment.
-This instability is attributed to the low-yield strength of the highly fractured, poorly consolidated rocks comprising the MEVC.
+This instability is attributed to the low-yield strength of the highly fractured, poorly consolidated rocks forming the MEVC.

 Most peaks greater than 2130 m in elevation have glaciers.
 Small separate glaciers are largely restricted to the southern half of the MEVC where they occur in the Spectrum Range, on Armadillo Peak and elsewhere.
 In contrast, Mount Edziza and Ice Peak are obscured by a relatively large ice cap that covers an area of 70 km2.
 The western side of this ice cap is drained by many outlet glaciers that spread in broad lobes onto the Big Raven Plateau whereas the eastern side is drained by distributary glaciers that drape down steep slopes to form discontinuous icefalls.

 Five officially named glaciers are situated at the northern and southern ends of the MEVC.
 Idiji Glacier lies southeast of Mount Edziza on the eastern side of the MEVC.
 At the head of Nagha Creek in the western portion of the Spectrum Range is Nagha Glacier.
 Tenchen Glacier is a debris-covered glacier on the eastern side of Mount Edziza at the head of Tenchen Creek.
 South of Mount Edziza lies Tencho Glacier, the largest glacier of the MEVC.
 Tennaya Glacier lies at the head of Tennaya Creek on the southeastern side of Mount Edziza.
 The informally named Yeda Glacier existed at the head of Ball Creek south of Yeda Peak in the Spectrum Range in 1988.